-- C. Examples-Evidence to the Contrary - 1.
-Recently Issued U.S. Savings Bond: Not a Resource - a.
-Situation On January 6, 1994 Ms. Minnie Marbel applied for Medicaid benefits.
-Among her alleged resources was a \$500 series EE U.S. Savings Bond which she had won a month earlier in a Christmas raffle at church.
-Since series EE bonds are never redeemable for 6 months following issue, the EW questioned whether the minimum retention period had expired. - b.
+- C. Examples-Evidence to the Contrarv - 1.
+Recently Situation - On January 6, 1994 Ms. Minnie Marbel applied for Medicaid a. benefits.
+Among her alleged resources was a \$500 series EE U.S. Savings Issued U.S. Bond which she had won a month earlier in a Christmas raffle at church.
+Savings Bond: Since series EE bonds are never redeemable for 6 months following issue, Not a Resource the EW questioned whether the minimum retention period had expired. - b.
 Analysis The bond's issue date was December 1, 1993.
 Therefore, Ms. Marbel by law could not redeem it before June 1, 1994.
 Consequently, the bond not only was not a liquid resource, it was not a resource at all.
-The value of the bond, including any interest accrued, does not become a liquid resource until July 1, 1994. - 2.
-Guardianship Account --Guardian Dies: Non-Liquid Resource - a.
-Situation Ms. Harriet Dalton had a court-appointed guardian who had sole access to Ms. Dalton's savings account.
-On September 8, 1988 the guardian filed for Medicaid on Ms. Dalton's behalf.
-On November 2, while the claim was still pending, the guardian died.
-Because of the delay in having a new guardian appointed and establishing a new account signatory, there was no one authorized to withdraw funds from the account for at least 60 days (and possibly longer). - b.
+The value of the bond, including any interest accrued, does not become a liquid resource until July 1, 1994. - Situation Ms. Harriet Dalton had a court-appointed guardian who had 2.
+Guardianship a. sole access to Ms. Dalton's savings account.
+On September 8, 1988 the Account -guardian filed for Medicaid on Ms. Dalton's behalf.
+On November 2, Guardian Dies: Nonwhile the claim was still pending, the guardian died.
+Because of the delay in having a new guardian appointed and establishing a new account Liquid signatory, there was no one authorized to withdraw funds from the Resource account for at least 60 days (and possibly longer). - b.
 Analysis For September through November the account was Ms. Dalton's liquid resource because her guardian had access to it as of the first moment of each month.
-Beginning in December and until the first of the month in which a new guardian had access to the account, it was a nonliquid resource. - 3.
-Comparison of Analyses in 1.
-And 2.
-Above

-The guardianship account continues to be a resource because, at all times, Ms. Dalton owned it and had the legal right to use it for her own support and maintenance.
+Beginning in December and until the first of the month in which a new guardian had access to the account, it was a nonliquid resource. - The guardianship account continues to be a resource because, at all times, Ms. Analyses in 1.
+And Dalton owned it and had the legal right to use it for her own support and 2.
+Above maintenance.
 The delay in appointing a new guardian who could access it within 20 days does not remove Ms. Dalton's right to the funds.